Skip to main content

 If a tooth is knocked out completely, it is important to seek dental care as soon as possible, as prompt treatment may improve the chances of successful reimplantation in some cases.

 While waiting for your appointment, you can gently rinse your mouth with lukewarm salt water and take over-the-counter pain relief if needed.
 Avoid chewing on the affected side where possible.
-For more on what to do in these situations, our guide on emergency dental repair options covers both temporary fixes and professional treatments.

 If you are experiencing a dental emergency in London, same-day appointments may be available to help assess and manage the situation.